January 5, 2017 by Ed Kennedy

 If you have an article idea that’s exactly the same because of work done for clients previously, that is a direct copy and a big no-no. If however you did an article on the latest smartphone, and then want do something like a timeline history of smartphones through the era?
 That’s different.
 Nonetheless, being a good ghostwriter means you proactively look to avoid conflicts of interest across the board.
 Yes, that can be a little frustrating to the creative impulse at times – but by keeping your client’s work confidential you keep their trust.

 Another conflict to watch out for is accepting new clients who are competitors of current ones.
 Again, often you’ll work for a lot of clients in the same field.
 If you get hired by Cola Company A and then their direct competitor Cola Company B asks you to work for them, it might be high time to pick one or the other.

 A soldier, a lawyer, and a ghostwriter make for a diverse group.
-They are also vastly different fields, but the example of the first two is useful to illustrate the differences of the latter.
+They are also vastly different fields, but the example of the first two is useful to illustrate a difference in the latter’s role.
 While a soldier is duty-bound to go into battle, and a lawyer is duty-bound to ensure a client gets a fair defence – even if they personally find their client’s alleged crime goes against their morals – there is no such expectation on a ghostwriter.

-Nonetheless, if you are offered a job and don’t feel good or right about it before you accept the offer, it’s all but guaranteed you’ll not feel better the other side of it.
+Nonetheless, if you’re offered a job and you don’t feel good about it before you accept the offer, it’s all but guaranteed you’ll not feel better the other side of it.
 After all, few cyclists do the Tour De France and feel more refreshed at the end.
 So if you’ve doubts, don’t.

 Disclaimer: The following section is for information purposes only and does not constitute legal advice.
 The author urges you to obtain professional advice if you desire legal advice.